grycap/im/doc/source/REST.rst

    Add the resources specified in the body contents to the infrastructure with ID ``infId``.
 The RADL restrictions are the same as in :ref:`RPC-XML AddResource <addresource-xmlrpc>`.
 If success, it is returned a list of URIs of the new virtual machines.
+The ``context`` parameter is optional and is a flag to specify if the contextualization step will be launched just after the VM addition.
+Accetable values: yes, no, true, false, 1 or 0.
+If not specified the flag is set to True.

 PUT ``http://imserver.com/infrastructures/<infId>/stop``
    :Content-type: text/uri-list